 Mergers and Acquisitions

-In line with its strategy to expand its market reach and the offerings of its services segment via acquisition, Xerox is buying ISG Holdings for $225 million; ISG offers workers' compensation software and services.
-In 2013 the company purchased Canadian pension administration software provider CPAS Systems and London software firm Customer Value Group (cloud-based accounts receivable and CRM software) and Invovo Holding, based in Germany, which expands Xerox’s customer care services in Europe.
+In line with its strategy to expand its market reach and the offerings of its services segment via acquisition, Xerox bought ISG Holdings for $225 million; ISG offers workers' compensation software and services.
+In 2013 the company purchased Canadian pension administration software provider CPAS Systems, London software firm Customer Value Group (cloud-based accounts receivable and CRM software), and Invoco Holding, based in Germany, which expands Xerox’s customer care services in Europe.
 Its lone US acquisition that year was e-learning and consumer education firm LearnSomething, based in Florida.